 IS THERE A MINIMUM AGE?

 Our insurance policy covers 21 and over.
+There are many local groups specializing in teaching teens and children.
+We specialize in teaching women!
 Please contact us for special considerations.

 BEGINNER OR INTERMEDIATE?